mizrael/davidguida.net/src/_posts/2020-10-21-how-to-render-a-dynamic-component-with-blazor.md

 The first thing to notice is that we used the <a href="https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-3.1&WT.mc_id=DOP-MVP-5003878#typeparam" target="_blank" rel="noreferrer noopener"><strong><em>@typeparam </em>directive</strong></a> to specify the Generic type.

-But if you look carefully, you can see that we haven&#8217;t defined a way to render the items.
+But if you look carefully, you can see that we haven't defined a way to render the items.
 We want this _**ListComponent**_ to be as generic as possible, so we need a way to provide the layout definition and logic somewhere else.

 #### The easiest way to achieve this is to make use of the <a href="https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.renderfragment?view=aspnetcore-3.1&WT.mc_id=DOP-MVP-5003878" target="_blank" rel="noreferrer noopener"><strong><em>RenderFragment </em></strong></a>delegate.
 With it, we can define the rendering logic in our parent Component and pass it over to the List Component.